fjebaker/rse-seminar-zig-2024/presentation/main.typ

   #v(2em)
   #align(right)[
-    Possible to have different allocators for different things.
+    Possible to have different allocators for different things or different scopes.
   ]
 ]